Scattered with forests, orchards and meadows, with a coastline of many delightful coves.

 Those taking Alonissos holidays will be bowled over by the charm of this beautiful Greek island.
 Begin your holiday in Patitiri, a delightful town set in a serene bay and protected by steep cliffs.
 The area has a bustling harbour, with a selection of shops, tavernas and bars that sure to please those taking holidays to Alonissos.

-After a pleasurable day of sightseeing or repose on one of Alonissos' exquisite beaches, holidaymakers can indulge in delicious local cuisine by dining in one of the many fine fish restaurants found on the island.
+After a pleasurable day of sightseeing or relaxing on one of Alonissos' exquisite beaches, indulge in delicious local cuisine in one of the many fine fish restaurants found on the island.

-Alonissos also boasts its own Marine Park, established to protect endangered marine wildlife such as the monk seal, and has been awarded with a special "ECO Island" status - making Alonissos the ideal holiday destination for people interested in communing with nature.
+Alonissos also boasts its own Marine Park, established to protect endangered marine wildlife such as the monk seal, and has been awarded a special "ECO Island" status - making Alonissos a great holiday destination for people interested in communing with nature.

-Agios Dimitrios is a horseshoe shaped beach with fantastic turquoise coloured water.
-Leftos Gialos beach is another outstanding beach with crystal clear waters and with a lush tree lined coastal area.
-Megalos Moutitias beach is absolutely beautiful and is an ideal for relaxing, for families Tzorti Gialo is recommended because of its shallow waters and good tourist facilities.
+Agios Dimitrios is a horseshoe-shaped beach with fantastic turquoise coloured water.
+Leftos Gialos beach is another outstanding beach with crystal clear waters and a lush tree-lined coastal area.
+Megalos Moutitias beach is absolutely beautiful and ideal for relaxing.
+Families will love Tzorti Gialo, highly recommended for its shallow waters and excellent facilities.